 Hung up by the neck on a meat hook, she watches as Blue Jeans is decapitated and my nightmares just got some fresh new material.
 Back at the Mystery Machine, Franklin is pitching a fit and Ray Manzarek wanders off to find their missing friends/die.

 Franklin finds a shred of self-respect and tries to make amends for being a burden—not because of his disability, mind you, but because he’s been a real goose this whole trip.
 Then he gets sad and now I’m sad too :^( see?

-…or he’s just starring in a commercial about mutual funds.
+…or he’s just starring in an antidepressant commercial.

 Franklin & Sally (coming this fall on FOX!) are now in the dark, waiting for their now-dead friends.
 They took the keys, it turns out, so I guess Leatherface is getting a new car!
 Good for him.

 Sally goes off for her friends and poor Franklin struggles to keep up with her through the wilderness.
 Sally, part of the “Blame America First” crowd, disregards this in favor of the pill-popping, anything-for-a-thrill atheist Me Generation (Ed.
 Note: Sorry, I turned into an editorial cartoon from the late 1960s for a moment there).
 But before you can say “drop acid not bombs,” Franklin gets a chainsaw to the tum-tum and L.F. is gunning his engine for a slice of Sally pie.

 If you love what you do, you’ll never work a day in your life.

 After a brief entanglement through the wretched Texas brush, Sole Survivor Sally comes across a house.
 It’s Leatherface’s, of course, but I guess any port in a storm.
 This House of a Few Dozen Corpses leaves much to be desired before it could be considered a “safe space,” so Sally takes a dive out of a second story window and runs screaming into the night.